-There’s a variety of accommodation options out there to meet people including dorms or shared rooms of hostels, guesthouses and sometimes bed and breakfasts.
+There’s a variety of accommodation options out there to meet people including dorms or shared rooms of hostels, guesthouses, and sometimes bed and breakfasts.
 The level of camaraderie is off the charts, and there is always someone who can offer advice on the best route or a hidden gem that is not in the travel guide or internet.
 Finding those with shared interests is easy.
-You may find someone that you can share a tour, taxi or scooter.
+You may find someone who you can share a tour, taxi, or scooter.
 Quite often you will even find extended travel companions.

-Sharing space offers opportunities to interact with people from diverse countries, races, religions and backgrounds.
-Friendships are easily forged with those who you may never have a met under normal circumstances.
+Sharing space offers opportunities to interact with people from diverse countries, races, religions, and backgrounds.
+Friendships are easily forged with those who you may never have met under normal circumstances.

 Sharing a dorm with strangers or meeting new friends on the road and deciding to share a room are ways to economize, decrease loneliness and learn about other travelers.